 Support peace in Afghanistan

-While the war is over for America, the plight of 34 million Afghans remaining inside the country and 2.6 million registered refugees remains dire.
+While the war is over for America, the plight of 38 million Afghans inside the country and 2.6 million registered refugees remains dire.
 The United States and our European allies have a moral obligation to help Afghans who remain in the country, as well as refugees and those in the diaspora.
+An estimated 90 percent of the country’s population is living in poverty, while 24 million Afghans are reliant on humanitarian aid.

-The Biden administration must release more of the $7 billion in Afghan central bank reserves that have been frozen since the end of the war.
-Otherwise, there will be a complete collapse of the Afghan economy and an even greater breakdown in public services.
+To avoid a collapse of the Afghan economy and an even greater breakdown in public services, the Biden administration should release some of the $7 billion in Afghan central bank reserves that have been frozen since the end of the war.
 Diplomatic engagement must be prioritized with the Taliban government as well as engagement with civil society so the funds can reach the Afghan people.
-The innocent people of Afghanistan should not be made to suffer the consequences of a lost war against the Taliban.
+The innocent citizens of Afghanistan should not be made to suffer the consequences of a lost war against the Taliban.

-Though it is extremely difficult to try to influence the Taliban government, it is even more urgent as Afghans continue to face a desperate humanitarian crises with insufficient funding and little access to basic services, especially healthcare and food.
+Afghans continue to face a desperate humanitarian crises with insufficient funding and little access to basic services, especially healthcare and food.
 The United States — and the West — has only three options: turn our back on Afghanistan and the 38 million Afghans left behind; bankroll an armed opposition to the Taliban, but we’ve tried that before; or engage with the government.
-The challenge is to find a way to engage without strengthening the Taliban’s grip on power.
+The aim is to find a way to engage without strengthening the Taliban’s grip on power.

-There are significant challenges facing the Taliban as millions of Afghans grow frustrated with unemployment, severe cash shortages, and potential collapse of its financial system.
-There are also severe limitations to humanitarian aid efforts, as many NGOs and aid organizations rely on the banking system to transfer funds to those in dire need.
+There are significant challenges facing the Taliban as millions of Afghans grow frustrated with unemployment, food insecurity, limited access to health care and constraints on civil liberties.
+There are also serious impediments to the delivery of humanitarian aid, as many NGOs and aid organizations rely on the banking system to transfer funds to those in dire need.

 What we do